 In accordance with regulations by the FSC, a special reserve equal to the contra account of other shareholders' equity is appropriated from current and prior period earnings.
-For the year 2020 earnings distribution in 2021, the amount to be reclassified to special reserve shall be a portion of current-period after-tax net profit plus items other than current-period after-tax net profit in the undistributed retained earnings and undistributed prior-period earning.
-There was no such transaction in 2020.
+For the year 2021 and 2020 earnings distribution in 2022 and 2021, the amount to be reclassified to special reserve shall be a portion of current-period after-tax net profit plus items other than current-period after-tax net profit in the undistributed retained earnings and undistributed prior-period earning.
 When the debit balance of any of the contra accounts in the shareholders' equity is reversed, the related special reserve can be reversed.
 The subsequent reversals of the contra accounts in shareholders' equity shall qualify for additional distributions.